cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reasons:

 * Kubernetes blocks the resources on the node and does not allow to schedule more applications that is possible.
-Overcommiting slows down the deployment.
+Overcommitting slows down the deployment.

 See all: